YvesW/chat-filter-extended/README.md

 Also everything 2d for public (overhead)

-Clears when it clears because it's jarring if a lot of messages suddenly disappear when you quickly hop worlds, or briefly leave your cc/fc.
+Clears when it clears because it's jarring if a lot of messages suddenly disappear when you quickly hop worlds, or briefly leave your cc/fc (default advanced settings have been chosen with this in mind)

 Thanks to Annotated for helping me collect Vars/ScriptIds and for extensively helping me test the plugin!